zng-ui/zng/TODO/_current.md

 * Review relative values in corner radius.
-* Reimplement background/foreground to have their own corners clip and *border-align* that defines what amount of the `border_offsets` they are affected by.
-* Review all `fill` properties, they must not affect the positioning of the content.
 * Review child priority integration with `WidgetLayout`, what happens when we add a border in child { }?
 * Review `side_offsets`, needs to work like an invisible border?
 * Review `clip_to_bounds`.